 - Respiratory Therapists

 Spinal cord injury care and rehabilitation is delivered in a hospital designed specifically to serve the medical and emotional needs of children.
 Patients participate in recreational activities with other children in brightly lit play areas equipped with video games, craft centers, and games that enhance the family-friendly environment of care.
 Outings to movies, plays, sporting events and shopping malls are organized to give children with spinal cord injuries an opportunity to engage in their communities under the supervision of trained recreation specialists.
 Award-winning art programs give patients an opportunity to experiment with adaptive devices and encourage creative expression.

 Dr. Davidson, a Pediatric Physical Medicine and Rehabilitation specialist, leads a multi-disciplinary team of professionals devoted to addressing the medical, developmental, social and educational needs of each patient.

 Scientific & Clinical Research

 Approximately 12,000 cases of spinal cord injury are reported in the United States each year.
 Researchers at the Northern California Shriners Hospital hope to find a way to help spinal cord injury so children paralyzed by disease and injury can walk again.
-While scientific investigators seek ways to repair the spinal cord, Dr. David Pleasure, Director of Research, develops novel therapies to prevent damage to spinal cord function caused by inflammation that may occur after immunizations and viral infections or as a component of diseases such as multiple sclerosis.
+Dr. David Pleasure, Director of Research, is working to create therapies to prevent damage to spinal cord function caused by inflammation that may occur after immunizations and viral infections or as a side effect of a disease, such as multiple sclerosis.